peggyo/tmp/Project steps.md

   - Your IP address for DO must be whitelisted.
 Do this in MongoDB Atlas, signed into your Admin account.
 Sometimes people had situations where their IP address varied, often from mobile environments.
 In those cases because they had non-sensitive data for course work, they used the 'Allow Access From Anywhere' button.
 (A change to the IP address is more often a problem during development on your local machine.)

 Follow the steps as outlined for other projects, but do not start your app server yet.
-Then:
+Next:

 6. Create a .env file to use for your db credentials.
 In your Cmdr shell, use the editor Nano: